natasha-dudek/biology-AI-reading-group/index.md

 ### Meeting format

-At each meeting a group member will present a paper (~15-20 min).
+Option A) A group member will present a paper (~20 min).
+Following the presentation there will be a discussion.
+Option B) A speaker will present their own work to the group (length flexible, max.
+45 minutes).
 Following the presentation there will be a discussion.

 **It is critical that all attendees read the paper before the meeting**.
 Both the presenter and attendees should come prepared with observations and comments about the paper for discussion.